mayuuu05/platform_converter/README.md

 - Integration with cloud ☁️ storage for contact syncing across devices.
 - Search functionality 🔍 to find contacts quickly.
 - Backup and restore options using cloud services.
-- More stickers and emojis to make contact organization even more fun.

 ## 🤝 Contributing